Certificates and Certificate Signing Requests

 Signers abstractly represent the entity or entities that might sign, or have signed, a security certificate.

 Any signer that is made available for outside a particular cluster should provide information about how the signer works, so that consumers can understand what that means for CertifcateSigningRequests and (if enabled) ClusterTrustBundles.
+This includes:

 1. Trust distribution: how trust anchors (CA certificates or certificate bundles) are distributed.